Music Class Schedule | Fall 2023

 HASS-A

-Introduces students to the rudiments of Western music through oral, aural, and written practice utilizing rhythm, melody, intervals, scales, chords, and musical notation.
-Individual skills are addressed through a variety of approaches, including keyboard practice in the required piano labs and sight singing lab.
+Introduces students to the rudiments of Western music through oral, aural, and written practice utilizing rhythm, melody, intervals, scales, chords, and western staff notation.
+Individual skills are addressed through a variety of approaches, including the required piano and sight singing labs.
 Intended for students with little to no prior experience reading music or performing.
-Not open to students who have completed 21M.151, 21M.301, or are participating in a performance ensemble where written music is employed.
-Limited to 20 per section by lottery.
+Not open to students who have completed 21M.150, 21M.151, 21M.301, 21M.302, or are proficient in reading music.
+Limited to 18 per section.

 21M.080 Introduction to Music Technology